tjgore/codetype/content/articles/how-to-use-git-for-beginners.md

 $ git remote -v
 ```

-**Remeber to replace john with your own username and my-project with your github repo name, if you didn't name it "my-project".**
+**Remember to replace john with your own username and my-project with your github repo name, if you didn't name it "my-project".**

 You can push your local repo to your github repo with the <span class="notice">git push origin master</span> command.